The Grout Doctor logo

 What Is The Grout Doctor?

-The Grout Doctor is a franchise that licenses and trains franchisees to operate a mobile service specializing in residential and light commercial grout, tile and stone cleaning, sealing, recoloring, repair, re-grouting and re-caulking, refinishing, permanent protective coatings and related maintenance services.
-It serves a mix of residential (B2C) and light commercial (B2B) customers.
-Franchisees are required to purchase specified materials, supplies and equipment and to follow the franchisor’s systems, training, manuals, marketing standards and territorial provisions; certain supplemental services require additional training and equipment.
+The Grout Doctor is a franchise that licenses and trains others to operate a mobile grout, tile, and stone cleaning, repair, and maintenance business.
+The franchise uses a mobile operational model serving residential and light commercial customers (a mix of B2C and B2B).
+The core service bundle includes on-site grout, tile and stone cleaning, sealing, recoloring, repair, re-grouting, re-caulking, refinishing, permanent protective coatings and other supplemental services, and franchisees must purchase specified materials, supplies and equipment and follow the franchisor’s methods, standards and procedures.

 The Grout Doctor Franchise: Pros and Cons